Description of pharmacy and opportunities for pharmacists:

 Approximately half of all pharmacy programs require applicants to submit scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
 To determine which colleges and schools require the PCAT, review Table 9 of the PSAR handbook.
 A new PCAT is planned for the 2004/05 cycle that includes a critical thinking and writing component.
 Fees for the PCAT begin at $105 for one school and range $30-$35 for each additional school.

-Colleges and schools of pharmacy, in considering applicants for admission, may give attention to the relative position of students within their class-near the top, in the middle group, or near the bottom.
+Colleges and schools of pharmacy, in considering applicants for admission, may give attention to the relative position of students within their class, whether students are near the top, in the middle group, or near the bottom.
 Although colleges of pharmacy are interested in enrolling students who have demonstrated exceptional work in school, they are also interested in students who demonstrate potential for contributing to the profession.

 In addition to academic preparation, you should evaluate your personal qualifications to meet pharmacy's demands for judgment, dependability, and conscientious performance.
 Pharmacists must be able to pay attention to detail.
 As with others on the health care team, the pharmacist's decisions and actions effect human life and well being.
 Pharmacists, by law, are entrusted with the proper handling and dispensing of potentially dangerous and habit-forming substances.
 They must have high ethical standards, communicate well with patients and other health care providers, maintain reliable records, and be knowledgeable about existing and new medications on the market to ensure each patient has optimal drug therapy results.